wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

 Choreo integrations allow you to create enterprise integrations to automate workflows in a user-friendly low-code environment.
 Here are some basic concepts which will help you understand Choreo integrations as you develop your integrations in the [Choreo Console]({{choreo_console}}).

 ## Integration
-Integration in Choreo is a process for connecting APIs, events, and streams to function as a single unit.
-Choreo provides an integration template which is a prebuilt sample designed to address a common integration requirement.
+Integration in Choreo is a process that connects APIs, events, and streams to function as a single unit.
+Choreo provides an integration template which is a pre-built sample designed to address a common integration requirement.
 Choreo includes a set of comprehensive integration templates for you to select and use.

 ## Trigger
-A trigger in Choreo integrations is an event or an action that can cause an integration to start executing.
+A trigger in Choreo integrations is an event or an action that can cause the integration to start executing.

 Choreo supports the following trigger types: